brown-palm/Spacewalk-18-benchmark/README.md

 We will be happy if you find Spacewalk-18 useful.
 Please cite it using this BibTeX:
 ```
-@misc{krishnan2023spacewalk18,
+@inproceedings{tang2026spacewalk18,
     title={Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains},
     author={Zitian Tang and Rohan Myer Krishnan and Zhiqiu Yu and Chen Sun},
-      year={2023},
+    booktitle={WACV},
-      publisher={arXiv:2311.18773}
+    year={2026}
 }
 ```